lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/2-types-of-coupling.md

 - Sources of common coupling can also be sources of resource contention, potentially causing problems if the shared resource becomes slow or unavailable.
 - Common coupling limits the changes that can be made to shared data and can indicate a lack of cohesion in code.
-- So common coupling is sometimes OK, but often it’s not.
+- So common coupling is sometimes OK, but often it's not.
 It is one of the least desirable forms of coupling, but it can get worse.

 ## Content Coupling

 - Content coupling occurs when an upstream service reaches into the internals of a downstream service and changes its internal state.
-- The most common manifestation of this is an external service accessing another microservice’s database and changing it directly.
+- The most common manifestation of this is an external service accessing another microservice's database and changing it directly.
 - Common coupling and content coupling both involve two or more microservices reading and writing to the same set of data, but with common coupling, the shared dependency is understood to be external and not under your control.
 - In content coupling, the lines of ownership become less clear and it becomes more difficult for developers to change a system.
 - Problems that occur with common coupling also apply with content coupling, but content coupling has some additional headaches that make it problematic enough that some people refer to it as pathological coupling.